 We look at the application holistically.
 GRE scores, grades, experience, letters of recommendation and the statement of purpose are all weighed in the review process.
 We recommend spending time to craft your statement to reflect your interest of study and address the following questions: Why public health?
 Why Harvard?
 Why Social and Behavioral Sciences?
 How will this degree help you get to where you want to go?

-What’s the difference between the SM1 and SM2 degrees?
+What’s the difference between the SM1 and MPH degrees?

-The SM1 is a one-year research degree designed for established researchers and investigators or practitioners with significant experience in the social or behavioral sciences.
-The SM2 is a two-year degree providing a common core with a strong emphasis on health disparities, social determinants of health and behavioral interventions.
+The SM1 is a one-year research degree designed for established researchers and investigators or practitioners with a prior advanced degree and significant experience in the social or behavioral sciences.
+This degree provides training for careers in public health research.
+The MPH is a professional degree program that trains individuals for careers in public health practice.

 When do I get an advisor?